Transforming Policy and Practice

 The Path Forward

 The Consortium for Practice Excellence: The Consortium for Practice Excellence will serve as an umbrella initiative to capture activities and offer opportunities that will strengthen students’ understanding and application of clinical practice in nursing.
-As nursing education, as well as the profession, have evolved, practice has remained the bedrock of knowledge and skills that inform virtually every aspect of nursing.
-The Consortium will introduce students to evidence-base practice via a variety of methodologies from technology events to product evaluations to independent study projects with Nursing’s academic practice partners (such as Penn Medicine).
+As nursing education and the profession have evolved, practice has remained the bedrock of knowledge and skills that inform virtually every aspect of nursing.
+The Consortium will introduce students to evidence-based practice via a variety of methodologies from technology events to product evaluations to independent study projects with Nursing’s academic practice partners (such as Penn Medicine).

-Partnerships with other schools of nursing and Veteran’s Administrations: This might include launching a Veteran’s Care Excellence program, collaboration on research to enhance care of veterans, or establishing a fellowship for student nurses who will do clinical rotations in VA hospitals, with the intention of pursuing a career there.
+Partnerships with other schools of nursing and Veteran Administrations: This might include launching a Veterans’ Care Excellence program, collaboration on research to enhance care of veterans, or establishing a fellowship for student nurses who will do clinical rotations in VA hospitals, with the intention of pursuing a career there.

-Community Practice Scholars: Community practice scholars would afford Nursing students the opportunity to work within underserved communities for their clinical rotations, thereby strengthening the communities while gaining valuable experience on ways to effectively serve diverse clients from all backgrounds, cultures, and ethnicities.
+Community Practice Scholars: Nursing students would be afforded the opportunity to work within underserved communities for their clinical rotations, thereby strengthening the communities while gaining valuable experience on ways to effectively serve diverse people from all backgrounds, cultures, and ethnicities.